-Cooperative Funding Initiative - The District's primary funding mechanism is the CFI, which includes funding for major regional water supply and water resource development projects and localized projects throughout the District's 16-county jurisdiction.
-The CFI is a matching grant program that enables the Governing Board to jointly participate with local governments and other entities to incentivize proper development, use, and protection of the regional water resources of the District.
+Cooperative Funding Initiative - The District's primary funding mechanism is its CFI program, which includes funding for major regional water supply and water resource development projects and localized projects throughout the District's 16-county jurisdiction.
+The CFI is a matching grant program that enables the Governing Board to jointly participate with local governments and other entities to ensure proper development, use, and protection of the regional water resources of the District.
 Projects of mutual benefit are generally funded 50 percent by the District and 50 percent by the public or private cooperators.
 Communities or counties qualifying under the Rural Economic Development Initiative (Section 288.0656, F.S.) may be eligible for greater matching shares.

 Projects with construction costs exceeding \$5 million will undergo a third-party review to confirm costs, schedules, and ability to meet its resource benefits.
-Typically, any state and federal funds received for the projects are applied directly against the project costs, with both parties benefiting equally.
-The District is committed to solving the region's water resource issues through cooperative programs, primarily the CFI which has been in place since 1988.
-These efforts have been highly successful resulting in a combined investment (District and its cooperators) of approximately \$4 billion in incentive-based funding assistance for a variety of water projects addressing its four areas of responsibility: water supply, natural systems, flood protection, and water quality.
+Any state and federal funds received for the projects are applied directly against the project costs, with both parties benefitting equally.

+Beginning in 2023, state and federal funds may be applied to eligible cost increases incurred above the Governing Board approved total project cost, before equally reducing both parties' share.
+The District is committed to solving the region's water resource issues through cooperative programs, such as the CFI which has been in place since 1988.
+These efforts have been highly successful resulting in a combined investment (District and cooperators) of more than \$4.1 billion in incentivebased funding assistance for a variety of water resource projects addressing the District's four areas of responsibility: water supply, natural systems, flood protection and water quality.

-District Initiatives - Projects implemented through the District Initiatives program are of great importance or a regional priority and, in most cases, are fully funded by the District.
-Examples of these initiatives include Water Resource Development (WRD) projects such as: (1) the Quality of Water Improvement Program (QWIP) to plug deteriorated, free-flowing wells that waste water and cause inter-aquifer contamination; (2) the Utilities Services Group to conserve water by assisting utilities in controlling their water loss; (3) data collection and analysis to support major District initiatives such as the MFLs program; (4) the FARMS program and other various agricultural research projects designed to increase the water-use efficiency of agricultural operations; (5) WRD investigations and MFLs Recovery projects which may not have local cooperators; and (6) the WISE (Water Incentives Supporting Efficiency) program launched in 2019 offers cost-share funding for a wide variety of water conservation projects (50 percent match with a maximum of \$20,000 per project) to non-agricultural entities.
+District Initiatives - Projects implemented through District Initiatives are of great importance or a regional priority and, in most cases, are fully funded by the District.
+Examples of these initiatives include Water Resource Development (WRD) projects such as: (1) the Quality of Water Improvement Program (QWIP) to plug deteriorated, free-flowing wells that waste water and cause inter-aquifer contamination; (2) the Utilities Services Group to conserve water by assisting utilities in controlling their water loss; (3) data collection and analysis to support major District initiatives such as the MFLs program; (4) the FARMS program and other various agricultural research projects designed to increase the water-use efficiency of agricultural operations; (5) WRD investigations and MFLs Recovery projects which may not have local cooperators; and (6) the WISE (Water Incentives Supporting Efficiency) program launched in 2019 offers cost-share funding for a wide variety of water conservation projects (50 percent match with a maximum of \$20,000 per project) to non- agricultural entities.